 The ice crust will crack, covering the shallow but wide swamp, and again it will be quiet.

-Answer: SMALL.
+Answer: SHALLOW.

 Answer: shallow